soliswinters/soliswinters.github.io/_pages/teaching.md

         <div class="row">
           <div class="col-sm-9">
             <p>Graduate-level course taught by Sandra McCoy.</p>
-            <p>"This course is designed to introduce principles and methods of epidemiology, including types and sources of descriptive epidemiologic data, analytic study designs (intervention trials, cohort, case-control, cross-sectional and ecological), screening, confounding and other types of bias, and causal inference.
+            <p style="font-italic">"This course is designed to introduce principles and methods of epidemiology, including types and sources of descriptive epidemiologic data, analytic study designs (intervention trials, cohort, case-control, cross-sectional and ecological), screening, confounding and other types of bias, and causal inference.
 The course will provide a basic understanding of epidemiology for those pursuing a career in public health."</p>
           </div>
         </div>
       </li>